 Microsoft publishes two types of Surface Hub releases broadly on an ongoing basis:

 - Feature updates - Updates that install the latest new features, experiences, and capabilities.
-Microsoft expects to publish an average of two to three new feature upgrades per year.
+Microsoft expects to publish two new feature updates per year.

 - Quality updates - Updates that focus on the installation of security fixes, drivers, and other servicing updates.
 Microsoft expects to publish one cumulative quality update per month.

 In order to improve release quality and simplify deployments, all new releases that Microsoft publishes for Windows 10, including Surface Hub, will be cumulative.
 This means new feature updates and quality updates will contain the payloads of all previous releases (in an optimized form to reduce storage and networking requirements), and installing the release on a device will bring it completely up to date.
 Also, unlike earlier versions of Windows, you cannot install a subset of the contents of a Windows 10 quality update.
 For example, if a quality update contains fixes for three security vulnerabilities and one reliability issue, deploying the update will result in the installation of all four fixes.